 If your property is deemed not ready for service at the scheduled disconnection date, further time will be allocated and your service will remain connected.

-The existing copper network that your fixed broadband plan exists on is being retired, which means you’ll need to switch over to an nbn plan.
+The existing copper network is being retired.
+If your internet plan is on that network, you’ll need to switch over to an nbn plan.
 If you choose not to move over to the nbn, your phone and internet services will be disconnected as mandated by the Australian Government and nbn.

 The good news is that we aim to move our customers across to similar bundles and phone plans on the nbn that are of comparable price.